Why did you decide to use logo.com for logo creation?

 I registered the domain name a year ago.
 It is a premium name, and it cost a bit more, but the potential is there and it is worth every penny!
 From an SEO standpoint, the tattoo industry is very competitive with keywords such as “best tattoo shops” (200,000 daily searches), “best tattoo designs” (1,000 daily searches) and “best tattoo artists” (3,000 daily searches).

 What I like most are the available URL combinations!
 Best.tattoo/for-men, best.tattoo/removal, best.tattoo/artists, and many more!
 This also has a positive impact on monetization models!
 To answer your question, it is a new project I am working on, but I am very excited.
-I hope to make a nice profit at the end of the day with this new name, and a new logo.
+I hope to make a nice profit at the end of the day with this new name, and a new logo design.

 Starting this project with a blank domain name, no matter how great the domain name is, it is still very hard!
 So, when I saw a website about tattoos for sale, I decided to buy it and combine the two.
 Even though it’s a new project for me, since I combined it with an old website, I am already making returns on investment.